linode/apl-docs/docs/get-started/installation/linode.md

 ## Configure DNS

 :::info AlERT
-Support for Linode DNS will be available soon!
+Support for Linode DNS is tested, but not officially released yet!
 :::

 If you want to learn about how to use Linode DNS Manager read the following tutorials: